Seneca-ICTOER/OSL640/docs/A-Tutorials/tutorial1.md

 In Unix/Linux, a **shell** is simply an **interface** to allow a user to communicate with the Linux computer system (server).
 Linux shells have evolved (improved) over a period of time.
 You will be using the **Bash Shell** which is considered to be _user-friendly_.
 By understanding how to issue Linux commands, you can create a file that contains Linux commands (called a **shell script**) later in this course to automate tasks to make you a more **productive** Linux user and system administrator.

-A **shell** is an interface / interpreter to allow a user to communicate with the Linux computer system.

 ### Layout of the Matrix Linux Server

 The **Matrix server** consists of **several computers connected together** to form a **cluster.**